Convention on International Trade in Endangered Species of Wild Fauna and Flora

 Appendix III includes species for which a country has asked other CITES Parties to help control international trade.
 Trade in Appendix III species is regulated using CITES export permits (issued by the country that listed the species in Appendix III) and certificates of origin (issued by all other countries).

-CITES members can make changes to the lists of species in Appendix I and II and to CITES resolutions and decisions at meetings of the Conference of the Parties, which convene every two to three years.
+CITES members can make changes to the lists of species in Appendix I and II and to CITES resolutions and decisions at meetings of the Conference of the Parties which convene every two to three years.
 Countries may list species for which they have domestic regulations in Appendix III at any time.

-Meetings of the Conference of the Parties to CITES
+19th Meeting of the Conference of the Parties to CITES

 Marine Species in CITES